ITSUREN/DSA/NOTES/Linear_Queue.md

     ```

 4. **Display**:
-    - To display the elements in the stack.
+    - To display the elements in the queue.
     ```c
     int Peek(LinearQueue *LQueue, int index) {
         return LQueue->Item[index];